GharbinBern/Personal-Portfolio/README.md

 To customize this portfolio for your own use:

 1. Update the content in `index.html` with your information
-2. Replace project placeholders with your actual projects
+2. Replace project placeholders and images with your actual projects
 3. Update social media links and contact information
 4. Modify colors and styling in `styles.css` to match your brand

 ## Project Structure